Luflosi/dyndnsd/README.md

 You should use a reverse proxy server like Nginx for TLS so that passwords are encrypted while they are transmitted over the internet.

+> [!IMPORTANT]
-This is one of my first Rust projects so the code will not look very idiomatic.
-If you have any suggestions for improvements, please do not hesitate to create an issue or even a PR!
+> This is one of my first Rust projects so the code will not look very idiomatic.
+If you have any suggestions for improvements, please do not hesitate to create an issue or even a PR! 🖤

 If you would like to see any of the following TODO items implemented, please file an issue so I know that it is important to someone.